-J. The owner's licensed professional engineer shall advise the director Director when the impounding structure structure's construction is complete and may safely impound water.
-If an Operation and Maintenance Application and Emergency Action Plan or Emergency Preparedness requirements have been received and approved, The the director Director shall acknowledge this statement issue a letter within 10 working days, of receipt of the completion notification authorizing that after which the impoundment may be filled under the engineer's supervision direction.
-If the submission of the an Operation and Maintenance Application, the Emergency Action Plan or Emergency Preparedness plan requirements are not acceptable, the Director shall inform the applicant within 10 working days and shall explain what changes are required for an acceptable submission.
-The director's acknowledgement shall act as a temporary operation and maintenance certificate until an operation and maintenance certificate has been applied for and issued in accordance with 4VAC50-20-110.

-- J. Within 90 days after completion of the construction of an impounding structure, the owner shall submit: - 1.
-A complete set of record drawings signed and sealed by a licensed professional engineer and signed by the owner; - 2.
-A complete Record Report (Record Report for Virginia Regulated Impounding Structures) signed and sealed by a licensed professional engineer and signed by the owner that includes; - a.
+- K. The owner's professional engineer shall advise the director when the impounding structure may safely impound water.
+The director shall acknowledge this statement within 10 days after which the impoundment may be filled under the engineer's supervision.
+The director's acknowledgement shall act as a temporary operation and maintenance certificate until an operation and maintenance certificate has been applied for and issued in accordance with 4VAC50-20-110. - J. Within 90 days after completion of the construction of an impounding structure, the owner shall submit: - 1.
+A complete set of record drawings signed and sealed by a licensed professional engineer and signed by the owner: - 2.
+A complete Record Report (Record Report for Virginia Regulated Impounding Structures) signed and sealed by a licensed professional engineer and signed by the owner that includes: - a.
 Project information including the name and inventory number of the structure, name of the reservoir, and whether the report is associated with a new or old structure; - b.
 Location of the impounding structure including the City or County, number of feet or miles upstream or downstream of a highway and the highway number, name of the river or the stream, and the latitude and longitude; - c.
 Owner's name or representative if corporation, mailing address, residential and business telephone numbers, and other means of communication; - d.
-Information on the Design Report for the Construction or Alteration of Virginia Regulated Impounding Structures including who it was prepared by, the date of design report preparation, whether it was for new construction or for an alteration, and the permit issuance date; - e.
+Information on the design report, including who it was prepared by, the date of design report preparation, whether it was for new construction or for an alteration, and the permit issuance date; - e.
 Owner's engineer's name, firm, professional engineer Virginia number, mailing address, and business telephone number; - f.
 Impounding structure data including type of material (earth, concrete, masonry or other) and the following configurations: - (1).
 Top of dam (elevation); - (2).
 Downstream toe lowest (elevation); - (3).
 Height of dam (feet); - (4).
 Crest length exclusive of spillway (feet); - (5).
-Crest width (feet): - (6).
-Upstream slope (horizontal and vertical); and - (7).
-Downstream slope (horizontal and vertical). - g.
-Reservoir data including the following: - (1).
-Maximum capacity (acre-feet): - (2).
-Maximum pool (elevation); - (3).
-Maximum pool surface area (acres); - (4).
-Normal capacity (acre-feet); - (5).
-Normal pool (elevation); - (6).
-Normal pool surface area (acres); and - (7).
-Freeboard normal pool to top of dam (feet). - h.
-Spillway data including the type, construction material, design configuration, and invert elevation for the low level drain, the principal spillway, and the emergency spillway; a description of the low level drain and principal spillway including dimensions, trash guard information, and orientation of intake and discharge to dam if looking downstream; and a description of the emergency spillway including dimensions and orientation to dam if looking downstream; - i.
-Watershed data including drainage area (square miles); type and extent of watershed development; time of concentration (hours); routing procedure; spillway design flood used and state source; design inflow hydrograph volume (acre-feet), peak inflow (cfs), and rainfall duration (hours); freeboard during passage of the spillway design flood (feet); and confirmation as to whether the impounding structure has ever been overtopped;
+Crest width (feet);

+- (6).
+Upstream slope (horizontal and vertical); and

+- (7).
+Downstream slope (horizontal and vertical).

+- g.
+Reservoir data including the following:

+- (1).
+Maximum capacity (acre-feet);

+- 588 (2).
+Maximum pool (elevation);

+- 589 (3).
+Maximum pool surface area (acres);

+- 590 (4).
+Normal capacity (acre-feet);

+- 591 (5).
+Normal pool (elevation);

+(6).
+Normal pool surface area (acres); and